-If your business is being prosecuted for illegal working there will be both short term and long term financial consequences for you, an impact on your sponsor licence, if applicable, as well as the reputational damage that a prosecution brings.
+If your business is being prosecuted for illegal working there will be short and long-term financial consequences, an impact on your sponsor licence, if applicable, as well as the reputational damage that a prosecution brings.
 In this blog we look at what you should do if your business is prosecuted for illegal working.

 - Why has your business been prosecuted for illegal working?